telegrammae/botomat/botomat/NOTES.md

 # About the challenge
 This challenge was a nice opportunity to use the new Go modules introduced in Go 1.11.
-The resulting solution has a module called 'botomat'.
+The resulting solution has a module called 'botomat', a command-line program.

 ## Features
 On top of the core functionality, botomat also has two additional features: the ability to run multiple Robots at the same time and the significance of a Robot's type.